About Credential/MA Program

 Resident Teacher Training & Resources

-Options for new Resident Teachers
+Options for New Resident Teachers

 The California Commission on Teacher Credentialing requires that all Teacher Preparation Programs provide new Resident Teachers a minimum of 10 hours of initial orientation to the program curriculum, information on effective supervision approaches such as cognitive coaching, adult learning theory, and current content-specific pedagogy and instructional practices.